wilmoore/require-grunt-configs/Readme.md

 ## Wait, What?

-Keep your main gruntfile clean while task configurations are tucked neatly away into individual files named after the task (i.e. `grunt/jshint.js`, `grunt/uglify.js`, `grunt/concat`).
+Keep your main gruntfile clean while task configurations are tucked neatly away into individual files named after the task (for example: `grunt/jshint.js`, `grunt/uglify.js`, `grunt/concat`).

 Check out the [example](https://github.com/wilmoore/require-grunt-configs/tree/master/example/grunt/conf) configuration modules to get a feel for how this works.